angga7togk/MydQuest/README.md

 Enhance compatibility and functionality by integrating with these supported plugins:

-- 🪄 **PiggyCustomEnchant**: Add custom enchantments to item rewards.
+- 🪄 **PiggyCustomEnchantments**: Add custom enchantments to item rewards.
 - 💰 **EconomyAPI**: Provide money rewards for completed quests.
 - 🏦 **BedrockEconomy**: Support for offering money rewards.
 - 🏘️ **EconomyLand**: Prevent exploitation and validate land ownership.